 Combining sport and sharing in winter is a way to commit to training so as not to disappoint your partner.
 The group effect allows you to encourage each other to fight against the slack without making false excuses.
 Set a regular date with your gym partner and your workout will suddenly take a fixed place in your diary!

 ・Tip #2: Remember the goal you set for yourself

 When you start out in the world of sport, you always have a clear vision of what you want to achieve, and it's a way to motivate yourself, both in winter and at other times of the year.
 The urge to throw in the towel often appears repeatedly, either out of weariness or simply because you don't see the expected results quickly.

-So when you consider giving up and sleeping in, remind yourself of why you embarked on a daily routine, what the real purpose of your workouts was, and how you'll feel after doing them. carried out.
+So when you consider giving up and sleeping in, remind yourself of why you committed to a daily routine, what the real purpose of your workouts was, and how you'll feel after doing them.

 You can even make a list of all your responses, reminding yourself of the results you would so love to achieve, and post it somewhere you can see it every day.
 It's a simple but effective way to motivate yourself even on days when you don't feel like moving.

 ・Tip # 3: Adapt your entire wardrobe to the weather